hclbaur/sdt-core/docs/TUTORIAL.md

 <pre>
 transform {
-	variable "V" { select "1" }
+	variable "V" { select "0" }
 	foreach "<i>some node-set</i>" {
 		variable "V" { select "$V + 1" }
 	}
 }
 </pre>

-Note that due to the local scope of variables, *V* will equal 1 after the last iteration.
-After all, the inner *V* shadows the outer one (which is not incremented).
+After the last iteration, *V* will be equal to the number of iterations, due to its global scope.

-Also, a variable with the same name can be declared in unrelated contexts:
+Variables with the same name can be declared and used in unrelated contexts:

 <pre>
 transform {
 	if "<i>some condition</i>" {
 		variable "V" { select "1" }
+		<i>...</i>
 	}
 	if "<i>some condition</i>" {
 		variable "V" { select "2" }
+		<i>...</i>
 	}
 }
 </pre>

-Obviously, neither *V* can be referenced outside the *if* clauses.
+Note that due to their local scope, neither *V* can be referenced outside the *if* clauses.

-For *automatic* variables, the same rules apply with regards to scoping, but it is not possible to declare or re-assign them.
-Automatic variables "live" within the reserved SDT namespace, which ensures there is no overlap with the ones you declare yourself (in the "unnamed" namespace).
+For *automatic* variables in iterations, different rules apply.
+Their scope is limited to the current iteration block and they cannot be declared or reassigned.
+They "live" within the reserved SDT namespace, which ensures there is no overlap with the variables you declare yourself (in the "unnamed" namespace).
 The following example illustrates this:

 	transform {
 		foreach "..." {
 			variable "position" { select "$sdt:position" }
 			foreach "..." {
-				println "concat('outer ', $position, ' inner ', $sdt:position)" }
+				println "concat('outer ', $position, ' inner ', $sdt:position)"
 			}
 		}
 	}